 Why a Public School Foundation?

-Education foundations are privately run, not for profit organizations established to enhance the public school education.
+Education foundations are privately run, not-for-profit organizations established to enhance the public school education.
 Working with private donors, local businesses, and corporations, a public school foundation can provide funding for equipment, programs, and projects which are not funded or are underfunded by the school district’s budget.
 Approximately one-half of all U.S. public school districts are currently supported by education foundations.

 Where is Arlington?

-The Arlington Central School District is located 75 miles north of New York City and is comprised of eight elementary schools, two middle schools, and one high school.
+The Arlington Central School District is located 75 miles north of New York City in the Town of LaGrangeville, NY and is comprised of eight elementary schools, two middle schools, and one high school.
 Geographically, the district covers an area of 114 square miles and is situated to the east of both the Hudson River and the City of Poughkeepsie.
 There are close to 10,400 students in the Arlington Schools.
 Student achievement is high.
 Approximately ninety percent of all graduates continue their education in college while ten percent enter military service or the work force.
 For more information, see the Arlington Central School District website.